zombieleet/prms/README.md

 ### Prison Management System

-This project is part of the fulfillment of the four (4) years programme in computer science, it is currently undergoing development
+This project is part of the fulfillment of the four (4) years programme in computer science

 #### Develop